breuert/scrydb/README.md

 The library is compatible with [Sentence Transformers](https://www.sbert.net/index.html).
 However, it is also possible to store precomputed embeddings for both queries and documents.

 > [!NOTE]
-> The evaluation protocol, benchmark results, and examples are available at [`scrydb-eval`](https://github.com/breuert/scrydb-eval/), the corresponding data is shared on [Hugging Face](https://huggingface.co/datasets/breuert/scrydb-eval).
+> The evaluation protocol, benchmark results, and examples are available at [`scrydb-eval`](https://github.com/breuert/scrydb-eval/), the corresponding resources are shared on [Hugging Face](https://huggingface.co/datasets/breuert/scrydb-eval).
+A preprint paper with more details is available at <https://arxiv.org/abs/2608.24060>.

 ## Usage examples